padmini1405/Image-Gallery/README.md

 - CSS3

 ## How to view
-You can access my website by visiting this [link].Feel free to explore the content and get in touch.
+You can access my website by visiting this https://image-gallery-delta-vert.vercel.app/ .Feel free to explore the content and get in touch.

 👩‍💻 Developed by Padmini K